GreenCollar offers its clients unmatched expertise in the development of Carbon Farming Projects on their properties

 Evan brings a longstanding enthusiasm for working in the outdoors to the field team.
 Before joining GreenCollar Evan was an outdoor adventure guide in the Blue Mountains with various local companies.
 During his breaks from the field Evan is located in the Blue Mountains where he takes advantage of his surroundings by rock climbing, gardening and hiking.

-Terra Carbon is an environmental markets and natural resource management investor that works to put the environment into financial balance sheets.
+GreenCollar is an environmental markets and natural resource management investor that has been working to put the environment onto financial balance sheets since 2008.

 GreenCollar.org was established in 2016 as the philanthropic arm through which The GreenCollar Group invests in the community.

-The GreenCollar Think Tank is an independent, international think tank that facilitates discussion of progressive ideas for dealing with climate change.
+The GreenCollar Think Tank is an independent think tank that facilitates discussion of progressive ideas for dealing with complex environmental challenges and other interesting stuff.

 Have a Project, Let’s Talk About it